ccwaddey/dots/README.md

 look like.

 ### .xenodm/*

+This section may be incomplete/incorrect.
+All others should be good as of Feb 14, 2022.

 If you just want .xenodm to kinda look like fvwm when you log in, just cd into this directory and run `make && doas make install`.